Temperature dependent ultracold neutron transmission in D$_2$ gas $-$ a test of the Young-Koppel model: Experiment

 The quantity $\epsilon$ is independent of temperature for monoatomic gases like Ne and is temperature dependent for diatomic gases like D$_2$.
 As indicated in Fig.~\ref{fig:Ratio-UCN-losses-upscattering-YK-and-LEA} for D$_2$, the ratio of cross sections calculated with the YK and LETA models (thus also the ratio of the $\epsilon$-s defined via Eq.~\ref{equ:epsdef}) can be approximated with a linear $T$-dependent fit function in the temperature range of interest (expecting discernible effects):

-where $\epsilon_0$ represents the LETA approximation, and $\epsilon_a =0.98\pm 0.03$ and $\epsilon_T = (6.26\pm 0.37)\cdot 10^{-4} $ K$^{-1} $.
+where $\epsilon_0$ represents the LETA approximation, and $\epsilon_a =0.98\pm 0.03$ and $\epsilon_T = (6.26\pm 0.37) \times 10^{-4} $ K$^{-1} $.
 Besides the fit error, there is a $\sim 1~\%$ error from the numerical uncertainty of the MC integration and $\sim 2~\%$ from uncertainty in the input parameters like the equilibrium distance of the nuclei.
 In total, we estimate the slope error to be below $6~\%$.

 Other than in the theory, in the analysis of the measurements, one cannot disentangle $\epsilon_a$ from $\epsilon_0$.
 However, we were looking for the temperature dependence additional to $\sqrt{T}$.
-Thus, the signature we were searching for was covered by $\epsilon_T$ and we thus set $\epsilon_a$ to the theoretically expected value of $0.98$ valid in our temperature range of interest.
+The signature we were searching for was covered by $\epsilon_T$.
+We thus set $\epsilon_a$ to the theoretically expected value of $0.98$ valid in our temperature range of interest, and propagate its uncertainty into the final systematic error.

 In our analysis, we used calibrated (see next section) values for $l$, $p$ (0 to 1 bar), $T$ (range for all gases: 110~K to 365~K) and integrated Eq.~\ref{equ:toysingle} over the normalized neutron velocity distribution $f(v_z)$ which was extracted from the combined time-of-flight (TOF) measurements and D$_2$ calibration (see Fig. 3 and details below) to obtain a measurable transmission probability